apache/spark/docs/sql-ref-syntax-hive-format.md

 ---
 layout: global
-title: Data Retrieval
+title: Hive Row Format
-displayTitle: Data Retrieval
+displayTitle: Hive Row Format
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with